SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 It is useful for input fields that have the same validation.

-For Example, Password and Confirm Password.
+For example, Password and Confirm Password.

 ```js
 <div ngModelGroup="passData" #passData="ngModelGroup"></div>